Chris Gutiérrez: Background

-Gutiérrez is an American whose mother, Gladis Canoral, is Guatemalan, and his father, Jorge Gutiérrez, is Colombian.
-He started training in mixed martial arts in Greenville Texas at the age of 16 and competed in his first professional fight two years later.
+Gutiérrez is an American born to a Guatemalan mother and a Colombian father.
+He started training in mixed martial arts in Greenville, Texas under Chop Shop MMA trained by Robert Stucker at the age of 16.

 Mixed martial arts career

 Early career

 Gutiérrez started fighting MMA professionally in 2013.
 He has fought under numerous organizations, notably World Series of Fighting and Legacy Fighting Alliance.